Alignak-monitoring-contrib/alignak-backend-import/docs/source/utilities.rst

 The `--check` option do not change anything in the Alignak backend.
 This option is very interesting if you simply want to check what will be done for an imported configuration.

+**Note**: The `--model` option has been deprecated.
+All the existing hosts, services or users templates are imported  in the backend.
+The Alignak Web
+UI uses the templates to ease the creation of new hosts, services or users.

 Command line interface